-In 2020, the Compensation & Human Capital Committee approved certain two-year PBRSUs for Messrs.
+DETILEMENT OF 2020 PERFORMANCE-BASED RSUS In 2020, the Compensation & Human Capital Committee approved certain two-year PBRSUs for Messrs.
 Andretta, King and Motes, which were awarded on February 18, 2020 (the "2020 PBRSUs").
 None of our other NEOs received 2020 PBRSUs, as Mr. Beberman and Ms. Greer both joined the Company subsequent to the making of these grants, and Ms. McConnaughey's 2020 performance-based grant was subject to a one-year performance metric.
 The terms of the 2020 PBRSUs are set forth in the table below:

-Design Element Description
+Design Element Descrip otion

-Performance/ Vesting Period 2-year performance period, starting January 1, 2020 to December 31, 2021 Earned shares cliff vest and paid following the end of the performance period
+Performance/Vesting Period tarting January 1, 2020 to Dec paid following the end of the pe

-Performance Metric Relative TSR measured against the companies within the S&P 500 as of 1/1/2020 TSR calculated based on the average trading price of ADS and S&P 500 companies over the 30 trading days preceding 1/1/2020 (beginning stock price) and the 30 trading days preceding 1/1/2022 (ending stock price)
+Performance Metric TSR (Relative TSR measured against the companies within the S&P 500 as of 1/1/2020 TSR calculated based on the average trading price of ADS and S&P 500 companies over the 30 trading days preceding 1/1/2020 (beginning stock price) and the 30 trading days preceding 1/1/2022 (ending stock price)

-Formula Ending Stock Price + Dividends Beginning Stock Price -1 (N = # of years) Dividends - Calculation will assume that dividends are re-invested on the Ex-Dividend date (two days prior to the record date)
+Formula ends - Calculation will a days prior to the record o Ending Stock Price + D Beginning Stock F assume that dividends are re- date) rice (N = # of years) late

 Percentile TSR Rank Payout as a % of Target

 Below Threshold <25th Percentile 0%

 Threshold 25th Percentile 0%

-Performance and Payout Matrix Target 55th Percentile 100%
+Performance and Payout Target 55th Percentile 100%

-. uyoutmum Above 90th Percentile 150%
+Matrix Above Above 90th Percentile 150%

 Maximum 100th Percentile 175%

-Payout for performance betweenPayout is capped at 100% of targ
+Payor Payor ut for performance between the common to the een points is interpolated on a target if ADS absolute TSR is straight-line basis a negative return.